tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

   path resourcePath >>= GET >>= getAll
 ```

-The one cavet here is the path resoultion of Suave library.
+The one caveat here is the path resolution of Suave library.
 Based on the webpart given, the ```startWebServer``` function configures it's internal routing table during the application startup and it is static after the application has been started.
 So, the ```getAll``` webpart will be created only during application startup.
-To avoid this we need to wrap the ```getAll``` webpart with a ```warbler``` function which ensures that it is called everytime when the incoming request matches the resource path.
+To avoid this, we need to wrap the ```getAll``` webpart with a ```warbler``` function which ensures that it is called only when the incoming request matches the given resource path.

 ```fsharp
 let rest resourceName resource =